 Jason Furman joined the Peterson Institute for International Economics as a nonresident senior fellow in 2017 following his tenure as the 28th chair of the Council of Economic Advisers.
 During that time, he acted as both President Obama’s chief economist and a member of the cabinet.
-Furman played an important role in most of the major economic policies of the Obama administration.
-In addition, Furman helped make the Council of Economic Advisers a thought leader on a wide range of areas, including fiscal policy, tax policy, and domestic and international macroeconomics.
+Furman has conducted research in a wide range of areas, including fiscal policy, tax policy, and domestic and international macroeconomics.
 He is currently a professor of the practice of economic policy at the Harvard Kennedy School.

 More About Jason Furman

 Replacing our current antipoverty programs with UBI would in any realistic design make the distribution of income worse, not better.
 (See page 8)

 President Obama’s chief economist argues that, with the right policies, artificial intelligence can be boon to the labor market, not a threat.

 Jason Furman argues, “The more level playing field created by our proposed trade agreements increases the returns to complementary policies designed to help expand the U.S. economy and benefit U.S. workers.”